What are Compulsions in Childhood?

 It is important to understand that most seemingly compulsive behaviors are not symptoms of Obsessive-Compulsive Disorder (OCD).
 OCD is fairly rare in childhood.
 Before jumping to that conclusion, consider some of these potential causes of compulsions first.

 Rigidity often feels like stubbornness.
-It can be tricky for parents and clinicians to tease a true compulsion symptom apart from a rigidity symptom.
-You may feel like your child is the honey badger, extremely determined to get their own way.
+It can be tricky for parents and clinicians to tease an actual compulsion symptom apart from a rigidity symptom.
+You may feel like your child is the honey badger, extremely determined to get their way.
 Kids who are rigid often need to have things a certain way for the comfort of routine.
 Children with rigid behaviors will often be distressed if things do not go exactly as expected.
 They will be upset if there is a substitute teacher, an assembly, or an assessment day at school.

 Insistence on sameness